Lone Star Sports & Entertainment is a third-party event marketing company based in Houston, Texas and affiliated with

 A native Houstonian, Jasmine is a proud member of the Louisiana State University class of 2014.
 She graduated with a Bachelor’s degree in Sports Administration.

-Meg Reynolds serves as the Partnership Marketing Representative and manages the fulfilment of all of corporate and media partnership contracts for LSSE events.
+Emily Kolar serves as the Partnership Marketing Representative and manages the fulfilment of all of corporate and media partnership contracts for Lone Star Sports and Entertainment events.
 She is responsible for the development and execution of year round marketing strategies to achieve sponsor objectives.